CUNY-CL/winter-camp/README.md

         _Note_: Neither function performs I/O.
         Results are saved in `run_train_job` in [train.py](caseify/train.py)

+- I break down the individual parts below, however, to run what I did, you should run:
+    ```
+    chmod +x script.sh
+    ./script.sh
+    ```
+ This will generate a `submission` folder in the repo

 ## Model training end-to-end
 - Code to build a dataset, train a model and evaluate that model can be found in [train.py](caseify/train.py)